andersonlairton/andersonlairton/README.md

 ### Hi there 👋
+This is my github, :grin:

+I'm a developer who needs to update this git, but these are my personal projects, several are unfinished, some are just tests, others are just course exercises.

+:computer: Currently programming in:
+- 🐘 php
+- :keyboard: javascript
+- :desktop_computer:	jquery
+- 🔭 whatever else arouses my curiosity.

+🌱 I’m currently learning php, sql, English....

+😅 _My English is very beginner, so I translated everything I wanted to put here on Google Translate_
 <!--
 **andersonlairton/andersonlairton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.